fedeandri/bugfu-console-debugger/readme.txt

 == Screenshots ==

 1. The admin page when BugFu is ON
+2. The Browser JavaScript Console when BugFu is ON
-2. The admin page when BugFu is OFF
+3. The admin page when BugFu is OFF

 == Changelog ==

 = 1.0 =
-* First version, log from PHP directly to your browser JavaScript console
+* First version, log your debug messages from PHP directly to your browser JavaScript console